-There are several dive services and at least 13 different dive sites to choose from.
-To read more about diving in this area go to this page.
+You'll find several dive services and at least 13 different dive sites to choose from.
+To read our full guide to diving in this area, go to this page.

 The Bimini Islands are known as the birthplace of Atlantic Big Game Fishing, and this title is upheld today with the services found for tourist on the island.

-To visit our detailed page about shopping in the Bimini Islands, read this page.
+To navigate to our detailed page about shopping in the Bimini Islands, read this page.